trubadur-app/trubadur/README.md

 ### Browser view

-In addition to the desktop application (the JAR-file), you can also view your application data in a web browser, for instance Google Chrome, Firefox or Safari.
-However, when you use the application in the browser you will not be able to make any changes to the data, only view your content.
+In addition to the desktop application (the JAR-file), you can also view your application content in a web browser, for instance Google Chrome, Firefox or Safari.
+However, when you use the application in the browser you will not be able to make any changes, which means it is only possible to view your content and not edit it.
 Changes are always made through the dekstop application (the JAR-file).

+This is how the browser version (Read Only version) looks like:

 ![Read only version](https://github.com/trubadur-app/trubadur/blob/master/images/read-only.png)

-To view the application in the browser with your content you need to locate the `trubadur-read-only-data-copy.json` file, which is a read-only copy of your application data, that is stored in the `data` directory, i.e. `data/trubadur-read-only-data-copy.json`.
+To view the application in the browser with your content, you need to locate the `trubadur-read-only-data-copy.json` file, which is a read-only copy of your application data that is stored in the `data` directory, i.e. `data/trubadur-read-only-data-copy.json`.

 ![Read only file highlighted](https://github.com/trubadur-app/trubadur/blob/master/images/file5.png)

-This file is generated automatically after each time you close the desktop application, and contains a duplication and read-only version of your application data.
-It is safe to delete this file or move it, since your application data is stored in the subdirectories of the `data` directory, e.g. `data/song`, `data/playlist`, and since this file is created again when you close the application next time.
+This file is generated automatically after each time you close the desktop application, and it contains a duplication and read-only version of your application data.
+It is safe to delete this file or move it, since your original application data is stored in the subdirectories of the `data` directory, e.g. `data/song`, `data/playlist`, and since this file is created again when you close the application the next time.

 You can now enter the following [web page](https://storage.googleapis.com/trubadur-app-read-only/index.html).
-When asked for a data-file, you simply select the `trubadur-read-only-data-copy.json` file from your computer.
+When asked for a data file, you simply select the `trubadur-read-only-data-copy.json` file from your computer.
 This file will be locally processed in your browser, and you can now view your application content in your browser.

 ![Data file prompt](https://github.com/trubadur-app/trubadur/blob/master/images/file-upload.png)